RESEARCH STARTER

 Computer Science Applications

 Automated translation is among the best-known examples of applied computational linguistics.
-Web-based services such as Babelfish and Google Translate use algorithms to analyze user-provided words and sentences and translate the semantic concepts into equivalent expressions in other languages.
+Web-based services such as Babelfish, Google Translate, and Apple's Translate app use algorithms to analyze user-provided words and sentences and translate the semantic concepts into equivalent expressions in other languages.
 Computer scientists and linguists are working to refine such software to provide more accurate translations.
 Applied linguistics has also resulted in the development of software systems that allow users to "speak" to automated systems.
 Apple's iOS assistant Siri is an example of a program that can analyze the syntax and semantics of a spoken prompt and respond in kind.

 Computer science and linguistics have created innovative solutions to a wide range of linguistic problems.
 For instance, the Enable Talk glove is a Bluetooth-enabled glove that, when worn, can translate sign language into spoken language.
 This enables sign-language users to communicate with individuals who do not understand sign language.
 Various similar therapeutic applications exist for individuals with speech, hearing, or other linguistic challenges.
 Another real-world issue being addressed through applied linguistics is the preservation, documentation, and analysis of the world's "endangered languages."
 These languages are in danger of being lost because of a lack of native speakers or a low rate of transmission to new generations.

-Applied computational linguistics also seeks to create tools that can search through text and written data.
+Applied computational linguistic developers have also created tools that can search through text and written data.
 Computer scientists and linguistics specialists have developed software that can use programmed linguistic rules and structural cues to locate keywords, sentences, and other elements within text.
 Basic keyword searches are one type of computational linguistic search tool.
-Computer scientists are working on new search tools that will allow more complex searches and meta-searches within text data.
-Given the wealth of textual data online, better text search and analysis tools could have a major impact on the future of education.
+Computer scientists have also developed search tools that allow more complex searches and meta-searches within text data through artificial intelligence (AI).
+However, these tools still have shortcomings as they are based on structured queries to get the most relevant and accurate results.

 Bibliography